-This Report, based on the feedback of EU generic and biosimilar companies that have had experience in the use of the SPC Waiver so far, provides an industry, first hand perspective of the practical implications of the main requirements of the SPC Waiver.
-It shows, in particular, that while the SPC Waiver has been increasingly used by generic and biosimilar medicines manufacturers over the past two years, a full exploitation of the potential of this measure has been severely limited by the several unnecessary limitations and conditionalities introduced in the Regulation.
+This Report, based on the feedback of EU generic and biosimilar companies that have had experience in the use of the SPC Waiver, offers an updated, industry- perspective of the practical implications of the main requirements of the SPC Waiver.
+It shows, in particular, that while the use of SPC Waiver has increased since 2023 and certain companies have been able to launch products successfully or shift production to Europe, the overall uptake remains limited.
+Many manufacturers continue to avoid using the SPC Waiver due to legal uncertainty, operational constraints, and risks of abusive litigation.
 The SPC Waiver, in its current form, is not considered to be completely suitable for removing the obstacles it is meant to remove.